 If your rash is itchy, using some anti-itch ointment will help with the uncomfortable itchiness.
 You can always throw this in your bag before heading to the parks and apply when needed.

 If you ever need a place to cool down away from the crowds of people, you can always head to the park’s First Aid Center.
 You can use this place to cool down and ice your rash.
-Check out the Disney Park Map or use My Disney Experience to find out where the First Aid Center is.
+Check out the Disney Park Map or use My Disney Experience to find out where the First Aid Center is at each park.

-The Heat Rash is very common for guests at Disney.
-Florida is hot pretty much year round.
-A Heat Rash happens when sweat glands get clogged, and it usually occurs in the folds of the skin or where there is friction between skin and clothes.
-The affected skin will start to redden and small bumps may appear.
+Heat rash is very common for guests at Disney.
+Florida is hot pretty much year-round.
+A heat rash happens when sweat glands get clogged, and it usually occurs in the folds of the skin or where there is friction between skin and clothes.
+The affected skin will start to redden, and small bumps may appear.